This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Are you looking for some activities to do in Bali other than sunbathing, eating and surfing?
 Then a bike tour on the lush backroads of Ubud might be the thing for you.
 I have already talked about this tour as one of the 10 best things to do in Ubud, but it was such a fun experience that I thought I should review it in more detail as well.

 Let me start by stating that I’m not an organized tour fan by any means.
 In fact, I usually can’t stand them.
 I’m kind of a loner and tend to stay away from any places or situations that involve lots of people.
 The reason why I decided to do this tour was that I love exploring non-touristy areas to truly get to know a country and its people.
-And I knew I wouldn’t be able to do that on my own in the short amount of time I had in Bali on that trip.
+And I knew I wouldn’t be able to do that on my own in the short amount of time I had in Bali during this trip.
 I also think that riding a bike gets you so much closer to your surroundings and more often than not in Bali, the most beautiful places aren’t accessible by car.

 You might also like: Bali island guide – Which area is right for you?

 After picking up the two others joining us for the day we went by car to Kintamani where we had breakfast overlooking the spectacular volcanic caldera of Mt.
 Batur with its deep crater lake.
-The bright morning light made it hard to photograph the stunning view, but I guess you can kind of see.
+The bright morning light made it hard to photograph the stunning view, but I guess you can see.
 Munching on some tasty pancakes to this view was such a great start to the day.
 It gets a bit chilly so high up in the mountains so be sure to bring a light jacket or cardigan if you tend to get cold.

 Our next stop was a coffee plantation located a bit further down the mountain.
 We walked through the magnificent hillside plantation and learned about the history, development and how coffee is made from start to finish.
 Ulrik even got to roast some coffee beans of his own.

 Then it was time to do some tasting.
-As I’m not a warm beverage drinker (excessive sweater here ??)
-I only sipped on the teas after they had cooled down a bit.
+As I’m not a warm beverage drinker (excessive sweater here) I only sipped on the teas after they had cooled down a bit.
 And boy were they delicious, especially the lemongrass one.
 I wish I could have had it with ice though.

 Towards the end of the plantation tour, we were encouraged to have a look in their gift shop.
-As I like to buy things during my travels that I can actually use or even better, eat/drink, I picked up a bag of the lemongrass tea powder.
+As I like to buy things during my travels that I can actually use or even better, eat/drink, I picked up a bag of lemongrass tea powder.

 I recommend you use the facilities as this is the last toilet you’ll see until the end of the tour.